Landlord insurance advice and tips

 Most landlords insurance policies will include malicious damage as part of your buildings or contents cover, if it is caused during a theft at your property.
 However not all policies cover damage caused by tenants as standard.
 This may be an optional extra.
 If you are not sure, check with your insurer and the terms of your policy.

 While opting for the cheapest policy available may be tempting, you might regret this decision if you’re not best protected by it.
 Choosing a policy which offers the best value for money and all the coverage you need is a much safer bet, and should stop you having to pay large bills should the worst happen.

-If you’re interested in renting a property, or want to know more about Landlord insurance, talk to one of our agents.
+If you’re interested in renting out a property, or want to know more about Landlord insurance, talk to one of our lettings specialists.